-Panettone French Toast is so yummy!
-Delicious panettone does of great job of turning ordinary French toast into an indulgent holiday breakfast treat.
-Eggs, milk, and good-quality bread are the essence of great French toast, and panettone the sweet, rich Italian Holiday bread, really ups the ante.
-It is chock full of candied citrus and dried fruit and as these have plenty of sweetness of their own to infuse the eggs and milk with, there’s need no to add any sugar.
-It is simple and simply delicious.
-You can serve it with syrup, but as it is already so rich, I prefer it with fresh fruit or a compote, like our Cranberry & Dried Fruit Compote.
+Panettone turns ordinary French toast into an indulgent holiday breakfast treat.
+Good-quality bread is essential for great French toast, and panettone — the sweet, rich Italian holiday bread — really ups the ante.
+Because... it is chock full of candied citrus and dried fruit, which infuses into the eggs and milk, there’s need no to add any sugar.
+You can serve it with syrup, but as it is already so rich, consider pairing it with fresh fruit or a compote, like our Cranberry & Dried Fruit Compote.

 Break the eggs into a 2-cup measuring jug.
-Gradually beat in just enough milk, about 3/4 cup, to bring the batter up to a generous 1 cup.
-Add freshly grated nutmeg and beat well.
+Gradually beat in just enough milk, about ¾ cup, to bring the mixture up to a generous 1 cup.
+Add grated nutmeg and beat well.

-- Grease a skillet with the butter.
+Grease a skillet with the butter.
 Heat over a medium-high flame.
 When the skillet is hot and the butter is melted and bubbling, place the slices of soaked panettone in the skillet.
 Gently spoon any leftover egg mixture over the tops of the bread slices as you cook them.
-When the down-side of the bread is done to a golden brown, flip the slice over and cook until the other side golden too, and serve immediately.
-That’s it!
+When the down-side of the bread is done to a golden brown, flip the slice over and cook until the other side golden, too.
+Serve immediately.